anthonylindsay/tasktimer/README.md

 - Timers can be merged together (click merge button, then choose target timer).
 - Total tracked time can be displayed/updated.
 - Time can be shifted from one timer to another.
 Click time shift button, set time value and click target timer.
 - Titles and description fields now have autocomplete.
 Autocomplete will make suggestions based upon your previous entries.
+Click a suggestion to use it.
 - You can turn on a chime which will fire every time any timer passes an incremental threshold, e.g. 15 minutes.
 NB this works best in an active browser tab.

 Known Issues